rvishwajith/CS370-Research/Server-Unity/UpdateNotes.md

 ### In-progress as of 08/30/2023
 - Added the following packages:
   - NaughtyAttributes: Used for easier debugging in the editor.
+  - DOTween: No planned uses currently, will probably used for any tweening in the future.
+- Rebuilt project because of a Unity glitch (fixed).

 ## v0.1.0
 ### Completed on 08/30/2023